 A school district may use the school activity fund to deposit and disperse monies raised from student initiated fund raising activities which are collected for the purpose of making charitable and/or benevolent gifts or contributions to individuals or organizations provide that (1) at the beginning of the fiscal year or as needed during the fiscal year, the board of education approves the school activity fund subaccount, the fund raising activity, and the purpose for which the money will be spent; (2) the money is note used for any purpose other than that for which the fund was originally created; and (3) the distribution of funds is by check countersigned by the activity fund custodian.
 Monies deposited in a school activity fund raised charitable or benevolent fund raising activities are not public funds.
-As nonpublic funds the restrictions contained in Article X, §§ 14 and 15 of the Oklahoma Constitution are not applicable to monies deposited in a school activities.
-Using tax or other public funds to make charitable or benevolent gifts or contributions to individuals or using public facilities and/or personnel to benefit a private individual or organization is prohibited by Article X, §§ 14 and 15 of the Oklahoma Constitution.
+As nonpublic funds the restrictions contained in Article X, §§ 14 and 15 of the Oklahoma Constitution are not applicable to monies deposited in a school activity fund which are raised through student initiated charitable or benevolent gifts or contributions to individuals or using public facilities and/or personnel to benefit a private individual or organization is prohibited by Article X, §§ 14 and 15 of the Oklahoma Constitution.
 In the absence of specific facts it is not possible to state as a matter of law that any particular activity is unlawful.
 June 12, 1997 (1997 OK AG 6)

 The specific exemptions from the board of education control of the funds of Oklahoma Congress of Parents and Teachers (Oklahoma PTA) and Junior Achievement programs violate the special law prohibition of Article V, § 51 of the Oklahoma Constitution.
 Nevertheless, those organizations may fit under the Section 5-129.1(B) general exemption for parent teacher associations.
 The exemption in 70 O.S.
 Supp.
 1994, § 5-129.1(B) for parent teacher associations does not violate Article V, § 51 of the Oklahoma Constitution, because it does not treat citizens who are similarly situated differently.
 Title 70 O.S.
 Supp.
 1994, § 5-129.1(B) only requires that the parent teacher associations be incorporated pursuant to 26 U.S.C. § 501(c)(3).
 The incorporated entity may be one which includes all schools in the district, or the organization may be incorporated only as to a particular school site.
-The local board of education, as the decision-making body for the local school board of education.
+The local board of education, as the decision-making body for the local school district, "sanctions" as association.
+The particular criteria for such sanctioning must be determined by the local school board of education.
 October 27, 1995 (1995 OK AG 54)